 A section of steel that has been cut prior to fabrication is much easier to work with compared to one that hasn’t.
 Steel cutting for fabrication can be done using a variety of techniques, including – flame cutting, circular saws and plasma cutting.
 It can be either a manual hand cut or using a CNC mechanised cutting table often referred to as a profile cutting table.

-This technique is used a lot in the process of steel fabrication when both attaching steel fittings and fixtures as well as preparing connections that are going to be installed.
-This technique of fabrication melts the primary material as well as what the material is being attached to with extremely high heat.
-Once this is achieved the materials cool and solidify forming on a securely attached product, that can be used on a variety of sites.
+This technique is used a lot in the process of steel fabrication, when both attaching steel fittings and fixtures, as well as preparing connections that are going to be installed.
+This technique of fabrication melts the primary material, as well as what the material is being attached to with extremely high heat.
+Once this is achieved, the materials cool and solidify forming a solid join that can be utilised in a variety of applications.

-Using a variety of bending and rolling techniques by the fabricator, they are able to achieve a beautifully curved element that can you see on many of the steel constructions on a daily basis.
+Using a variety of bending and rolling techniques by the fabricator, beautifully curved elements are achieved, that can be seen on many every day steel constructions.
 For example, press braking may be used for more straightforward bends where steel lengths can be as long as 3 metres.
 On the other hand, steel may have to be passed through a series of bending rolls several times, until the exact level of curve has been achieved.